90% of Business Fail Without a Disaster Recovery Plan in Place

 What exactly is data backup?

 Data backup is simply copying data from one primary device to another secondary device to restore that data in the case of failure, loss, destruction, or cyber-attack.
-There are a few distinctions in types of data backup you need to know.
+There are a few distinctions in the types of data backup you need to know.

 File Backup vs. Full System (Image) Backup: What You’re Backing Up